skasim/gm-fabric-jvm/documentation/ExampleGeneratedExec.md

 # Overview
-This document is a live example of roughly what you will see when you generate your first micro-service and execute it.
+This document is a live example of roughly what you will see when you generate your first microservice and execute it.

-# Creating the micro-service.
+# Creating the microservice.

 ## Generation command